Car tax explained

 - Biofuel cars (bioethanol or biodiesel)

-Drivers of alternative fuel car pay £10 less than petrol and diesel owners in the first year.
+Drivers of alternative fuel cars pay £10 less than petrol and diesel owners in the first year.
 They then pay £130 every year after.

 Wondering if you should buy an electric car?
-The worst we've seen are impractial and unreliable.
-Find out which electric cars handle as well as their petrol and diesel rivals - see the best electric cars.
+The worst we've seen are impractical and unreliable, but the best have a decent range and are worth buying.
+Find out which electric cars we recommend by checking out our roundup of the best electric cars.

-Here is a table with all the rates:
+Here is a table with all the post-2017 rates:

 |CO2 emissions